What is it?

 Other symptoms may also be associated, such as the presence of urinary tract infection or urinary obstruction caused by prostatic growth.
 In men, enlargement of the prostate gland can obstruct the urethra passing through the prostate.
 As a result, this obstruction can cause weakened voiding fluid, difficulty in starting the jet, interrupted urination and incomplete bladder emptying.
 In such cases, it is common for the patient to wake up at night to urinate.

 Patients with irritative urinary symptoms who do not present urinary tract infection, may be with carcinoma on-site (CIS).
-This diagnosis is extremely important as this lesion may develop into invasive bladder carcinoma.
+This diagnosis is extremely important, as this lesion can progress to invasive bladder carcinoma.
 Therefore, patients with muscle-invasive cancer may present the disease at a distance (metastasis).
 Therefore, these patients present with presenting symptoms, such as pain due to the expansive effect and general systemic symptoms, such as loss of appetite, weight and anemia.

 The most important is smoking, which occurs in 70% of cases - smokers present a risk between 3 and 4 times greater than non-smokers.
 This risk increases with the number of cigarettes consumed, duration of smoking and degree of inhalation.
 In addition, the other risk factors are caused by occupational activities that require contact with aromatic amines, anilines, dyes, rubber, solvents, petroleum derivatives, besides the use of drugs such as phenacetin, cyclophosphamide and radiotherapy.